MakersF/Deployer/README.md

 ###Web hooks

-Go to your Hosting Service website and set a git hook to `$ADDRESS:$PORT/on-push` when a push is issued to your repository.
+Go to your Hosting Service website and set a git hook to `$ADDRESS:$PORT/on-push`.
-`PUSH_COMMAND` will be executed every time the Hosting Service send a notification of the
+`PUSH_COMMAND` will be executed every time a push is issued to your repository